uvarc/rc-learning/content/courses/python-introduction/functions.md

 **Exercise**

 If you have not already done so, type in the three functions from the example.
 Run the cell or script.
-Then type into the interpeter
+Then type into the interpreter

 ```python
 sum_vals(1,2,3)